gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

 ### Rotation Proposal
 - `gardeneruser` original user data [component](https://github.com/gardener/gardener/tree/master/pkg/operation/botanist/component/extensions/operatingsystemconfig/original/components/gardeneruser):
-    - The `gardeneruser` create script should be changed into a reconcile script script, and renamed accordingly.
+    - The `gardeneruser` create script should be changed into a reconcile script, and renamed accordingly.
 It needs to be adapted so that the `authorized_keys` file will be updated / overwritten with the current and old `ssh` public key from the cloud-config user data.
 - Rotation trigger:
     - Once in the maintenance time window
     - On demand, by annotating the shoot with `gardener.cloud/operation: rotate-ssh-keypair`